 Weebly recently became aware within the last few days that an unauthorized party has obtained email addresses and/or usernames, IP addresses, and encrypted (bcrypt hashed) passwords for a large number of our customers.
 We immediately launched an investigation, confirmed the authenticity of certain data in the file and began taking steps to further enhance our network security and protect and inform our customers.

-In this article we explain basic steps to secure your Weebly site and protect it from hackers.
+If you are worrying about protecting your site, in this article we explore all basic steps needed to secure your Weebly site and protect it from hackers.

-All the below points are for those hosting freely on Weebly.com.
+Below is the security checklist for your Weebly site.
+Prevention is better than cure, so nothing wrong in following simple security steps to protect your account and keep the danger away.
+All the points are for those hosting freely on Weebly.com.
 Later in this article there are few additional points given for those hosting their Weebly site on paid hosting platforms like Bluehost, HostGator or SiteGround.

 Ensure to have a clean laptop and mobile before accessing your Weebly account.
 The virus infection on your computer can spread to your website through the files you upload and may distributed to multiple users accessing your site.
 Install an anti virus software and run scheduled checks to keep your documents and files free from virus.
 Also avoid accessing your account from unsecured public networks to protect your privacy and data.